mhadaniya/vigitel-dataset/README.md

 # vigitel-dataset

-Vigitel dataset not in pdf
+This is the Vigitel dataset not in pdf, because everybody knows that PDF is not the right way to make data accessible.